wimlds-trojmiasto/detect-waste/classifier/README.md

 # CNN (PyTorch) based on ResNet50, and EfficientNet (PyTorch Lightning) for waste classification

 Many objects in TACO dataset have Unknown label.
 This waste is mostly invisible or destroyed.
-To adress this challenge at the early stage of the project we tried to train classificator tor this type of waste to know their true category.
+To address this challenge at the early stage of the project we trained classifier to this type of waste to know their true category.

-Additionaly during our project we realized that existing datasets do not provide a large number of object classes with sufficient annotated training data.
+Additionally during our project we realized that existing datasets do not provide a large number of object classes with sufficient annotated training data.
 In addition, as we managed to find out, differentiating waste instances under a single class label is also challenging.
 In this regard, we decided to formulate our problem as a one-class object detection, and classification in next step.

 # Implementation
 A PyTorch script for litter classification:
- 1) based on implementation from [Tutorial on training ResNet](https://towardsdatascience.com/how-to-train-an-image-classifier-in-pytorch-and-use-it-to-perform-basic-inference-on-single-images-99465a1e9bf5?gi=ecba7eb12775),
+ 1) `ResNet` - based on implementation from [Tutorial on training ResNet](https://towardsdatascience.com/how-to-train-an-image-classifier-in-pytorch-and-use-it-to-perform-basic-inference-on-single-images-99465a1e9bf5?gi=ecba7eb12775),
- 2) implemented using [PyTorch Lightning](https://github.com/PyTorchLightning/pytorch-lightning) with pseudo-labeling technique.
+ 2) `EfficientNet` - EfficientNet implementation with pseudo-labeling technique. (implemented using [PyTorch Lightning](https://github.com/PyTorchLightning/pytorch-lightning))

-Additionaly to address class imbalance we used WeightedRandomSampler.
+Additionally to address class imbalance we used `WeightedRandomSampler`.

 ## Requirements
 ` pip install -r requirements.txt `